S4 E9: Inflation And Traction/EOS

 Seth Price

 Understood.
-I just the the irony though.
+I just, the irony though.

 Jay Ruane